 Also, consider that while shadows can’t exist without light, light can exist without shadow.
 While ignorance can’t exist without knowledge, knowledge can exist without ignorance.
 Moreover, we can easily imagine beings who don’t sleep or die or do evil.
-So while there is a lot to be said, I’m just not ready to say that reality is structured so that there has to be badness for there to be goodness.
+So while there is a lot to be said here, I’m just not ready to say that reality is structured so that there has to be badness for there to be goodness.

 This question could also be construed as an epistemological one.
 Can we know goodness without badness?
 If we lived in a perfect world, could we imagine what an imperfect one would be like?
-Again I don’t see why not.
-If I’ve only known good beings or thoughts or behaviors, why couldn’t I conceive of their opposites?
+I don’t see why not.
+If I’ve only known good beings, thoughts or behaviors, why couldn’t I conceive of their opposites?
 To say I couldn’t is to suggest a limit on our imagination.
 So I see no good reason to say we can only know badness if there’s goodness.

 I think the prevalence of this idea, at least in Western culture, derives from Christian theodicy.
 The argument that badness is somehow necessary is often used by religious apologists as an excuse for, and a defense of, the existence of evil in a world created by an omnibenevolent god.
 But surely their omnipotent god could have created a world with only good.
-Of course the religious apologist will reply that that isn’t the best world, that there must be badness to build our souls, or help us appreciate good, or let us exercise our free will, etc. But I don’t think that building our characters or the existence of free will—assuming it exists—are worth the price of evil.
-So, I agree with the near unanimous view of philosophers that a theodicy, full explanations of evil, isn’t possible and defenses of evil don’t work.
+Of course the religious apologist will reply that that isn’t the best world, that there must be badness to build our souls, or help us appreciate good, or let us exercise our free will, etc. But I don’t think that building our characters or the existence of free will—assuming the latter even exists—are worth the price of evil.
+So, I agree with the near unanimous view of philosophers that a theodicy, a full explanations of evil, isn’t possible and defenses of evil don’t work.
 Moreover, I’d much prefer to live in a reality without evil.

 And if we create a heaven on earth or in a simulated reality, and find that we no longer appreciate the goodness, then I suppose we can add some badness to help us remember how good we have it.
 Then that badness really would be good for us.
 (If goodness can’t exist without badness, then how is a supernatural heaven possible?
 Do the Gods have to give us an occasional electric shock to remind us of how good heaven is?)
-But to conclude like the religious apologists do that evil is just the privation of good (Augustine), or that this the best of all possible worlds (Leibniz), is just silly.
+But to conclude, like the religious apologists do, that evil is just the privation of good (Augustine), or that this the best of all possible worlds (Leibniz), is just silly.
 Pain, suffering, loneliness, death, depression and all the rest are really bad, and this is not the best of all possible worlds.

 “Some men see things as they are and ask why?
 Others dream things that never were, and ask why not?” ~ George Bernard Shaw